Netflix/falcor/model.md

 The value of an Atom is always treated like a value type, meaning it is retrieved and set in its entirety.
 Mutating an Adam is ineffectual.
 Instead you must replace it entirely using the Model's set operation.

 (Example showing that it is ineffectual to modify the value of an atom directly.
-We clone Adams when they are retrieved from the model, so this example should show that mutating and Adam directly has no effect by then retrieving the same object, and displaying it,)
+We clone Adams when they are retrieved from the model, so this example should show that mutating an Adam directly has no effect by then retrieving the same object, and displaying it's data which will be unchanged)

 In addition to making it possible to attach metadata to cereal values, Atoms can be used to get around the restriction against retrieving JSON Objects and Arrays from a Falcor Model.